ModUDuke/courses-conclusion-and-review/chapter4.md

 ---

-## The Credibility of the Unconfoundedness Assumption
+## The Credibility of the Unconfoundedness Assumption.

 ```yaml
 type: VideoExercise